backand/docs/docs/scenarios/fbuserinfo/index.md

     console.log(response);
 ```

-### Get Facebook profile image
+### Getting a Facebook profile image

-1. In order to get the FB profile image you just need to point to the following URL with a correct fbId:
+1. To get the Facebook profile image you just need to point to the following URL with a correct fbId:

 <a href="#">http://graph.facebook.com/{fuid}/picture</a>